 The potential of technology to facilitate the core work of the United Nations is enormous.
 When the Organization is supported by modern tools and processes, and is collaborating across organizational and geographic boundaries, it can accomplish its tasks more efficiently and effectively.

-The ICT strategy (A/69/517) is a collaborative effort between the Office of Information and Communications Technology and colleagues throughout the Secretariat – including Headquarters, Offices Away from Headquarters, Regional Commissions, and Peacekeeping Missions.
-It calls for ICT programmes that best support a global, mobile workforce.
+The ICT strategy (A/69/517) was a collaborative effort between the Office of Information and Communications Technology and colleagues throughout the Secretariat – including Headquarters, Offices Away from Headquarters, Regional Commissions, and Peacekeeping Missions.

-The strategy establishes an effective governance framework, which is integral to strengthening management and accountability of ICT resources activities while deriving the greatest value.
+The strategy established an effective governance framework, which is integral to strengthening management and accountability of ICT resources activities while deriving the greatest value.

-OICT has developed a modern responsive ICT strategy for the United Nations.
-The General Assembly endorsed (A/RES/69/262) all the elements of the strategy, which defines the roadmap for ICT and is designed to meet the challenges of a world that is increasingly reliant on advances in technology.
+The ICT strategy defined the roadmap for ICT and was designed to meet the challenges of a world that is increasingly reliant on advances in technology.